dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 For Port Requirement, you can refer URL- https://open-docs.neuvector.com/basics/installation/native#ports-and-port-mapping

-### Configuring the Master and Remote Clusters
+#### Task 1.2.1 - Configure Master and Remote Clusters

+##### Configure Master -

-Task 1.2.1 - Log into the console for the `Cluster1` which will be the `Master cluster`.
+Log into the console for the `Cluster1` which will be the `Master cluster`.
 In the upper right drop down menu, select Multiple Clusters and then click on `Promote` .
 This promotes the current cluster to be Primary Cluster in NeuVector Federation.

 Provide the Cluster 1 which will be acting a Fed-Master, It's IP & Port which we have discovered in previous step and hit submit